 Tramadol is an opiate analgesic that catapulted into popularity thanks much in part to the misleading messaging that stated it was a safer alternative to other mainstream pain pills.
 Ironically, the idea that tramadol did not carry high risk of potential addiction turned it into one of the most commonly prescribed in the United States, leading to hundreds of thousands of people who inadvertently fell into opiate abuse and addiction.

-Although tramadol is not nearly as potent as some other popular opiates such as fentanyl and oxycodone, regular use and abuse of the drug can carry serious risk of side effects, dependence, and overdose without the help of an inpatient drug rehab.
+Although tramadol is not nearly as potent as some other popular opiates such as fentanyl and oxycodone, regular use and abuse of the drug can carry serious risk of side effects, dependence, and overdose without the help of an inpatient rehab Florida.
 If you have been prescribed these painkillers, it is critical that you are aware of these potential dangers and know what to expect.

 So, if you’re wondering how long do tramadol side effects last, read below to find out more about the usage and side effects of this popular pain medication.

 As stated, tramadol is a drug known as an opiate agonist analgesic, which is regularly prescribed to patients who experience chronic pain or in post-surgery.
 This painkiller, which is taken as an oral tablet, is ideal for people dealing with moderate to moderately severe pain.
 It was initially sold under the name Ultram, but is now marketed as the brand names:

 Tramadol is a synthetic opiate that binds to and activates mu-opioid receptors which can be found in the central nervous system, peripheral nervous system, gastrointestinal system, and the spinal cord.
 These neurotransmitters regulate pain, hormonal release, and feelings of reward and pleasure.
 Tramadol imitates the chemical structure of biological neurotransmitters and convinces receptors to bind and activate.

 Tramadol may be prescribed in one of four forms:

 - Immediate-release 50 mg tablets